WHAT ARE THE

 any future royalty payments would ever cover that sum.

-quartet The Friends Of Distinction.
-In 1973, by the time the band went in to record Open
+Days And Time and Head To The Sky.
+In 1973, by the time EWF went in to record Open

 Your Eyes, Jessica Cleaves had left, disappearing one night after a gig in Boston.
 As it